bojanpopic/developer.joomlatools.com/framework/template-system.md

 ```javascript
 <script type="text/javascript" src="http://joomla.dev/media/com_example/js/example.js"></script>
 ```
-There also `base://` and `root://` url schemes which load the base url and root url of your application, respectively.
+There also `base://` and `root://` url schemes which load the `base` url and `root` url of your application, respectively.

 ## Summing Up

 We've taken a high level look at the Joomlatools template system.
 With a solid understanding of these fundamental pieces you can easily gain insight into what's happening in those templates.
-You can also customize all of the Joomlatools extensions and add information that you want to see.
+More importantly, you can also customize all of the Joomlatools extensions and add information that you want to see.